Getting started

 The example above creates a quota for the namespace team-a, guaranteeing it 2 CPUs and 16 GB of GPU memory, and limiting the maximum number of CPUs it can use to 10.
 Note that:

-• the max field is optional.
-If it is not specified, then the Elastic Quota does not enforce any upper limits on the amount resources that can be created in the namespace
+maxfield is optional.
+If it is not specified, then the Elastic Quota does not enforce any upper limits on the amount resources that can be created in the namespace - you can specify any valid Kubernetes resource you want in

 Create Pods subject to Elastic Resource Quota